SerenityOS/serenity/Documentation/BuildInstructionsLadybird.md

 # Ladybird browser build instructions

+**NOTE:** The Ladybird cross-platform web browser project is now seperate from SerenityOS, and is now actively developed in the [LadybirdWebBrowser/ladybird](https://github.com/LadybirdWebBrowser/ladybird) repository.

 ## Build Prerequisites

 Qt6 development packages and a C++23 capable compiler are required. g++-13 or clang-17 are required at a minimum for c++23 support.